lino-framework/book/docs/specs/vat.rst

         The VAT rate to be applied.
 Note that a VAT rate of 20 percent is stored as `0.20` (not `20`).

-    .. attribute:: can_edit

-        Whether the VAT amount can be modified by the user.
-This applies only for documents with :attr:`VatDocument.edit_totals` set
-        to `False`.

     .. attribute:: vat_account

         The general account where VAT is to be booked.